Incrisz/signals/README.md

 - **tier1_app_retained / tier2_app_retained** – goal selection is complete, the retention signal is true, and events exist for the Tier 1 or Tier 2 subcategories.
 - **tier1_app_retention_dropoff / tier2_app_retention_dropoff** – goal selection is complete, the retention drop-off signal is true, and the user has events tied to the Tier 1 or Tier 2 subcategories.

-Milestone evaluation uses `user_goals` and `goals` to understand the Tier 1 / Tier 2 selections, and joins `events` → `apps` → `app_goal_sub_categories` to confirm the user interacted with an app that belongs to the relevant subcategory.
+Milestone evaluation uses `user_goals` and `goals` to understand Tier 1/Tier 2 selections, and joins `apps` → `app_goal_sub_categories` to confirm the user interacted with an app that belongs to the relevant subcategory.

+## Packaging tips

+- Bundle `psycopg2-binary`, `firebase-admin`, `google-cloud-firestore`, `boto3`, and their native dependencies with your Lambda deployment package or layer.
+- Ensure the Lambda role can access Secrets Manager (if you rely on `FIREBASE_SECRET_ID`) and the target Postgres instance.